TENDE: Transfer Entropy Neural Diffusion Estimation: Real data analysis

 \section{Real data analysis}

 The Santa Fe Time Series Competition Data Set B is a multivariate physiological dataset recorded from a patient in a sleep laboratory in Boston, Massachusetts \citep{Rigney1993,ichimaru1999development}.
-It comprises synchronized measurements of heart rate, chest (respiration) volume, and blood oxygen concentration, sampled at 2 Hz (every 0.5 seconds).
+It comprises synchronized measurements of heart rate, chest (respiration) volume, and blood oxygen concentration, sampled at 2 Hz (every 0.5 seconds); see \Figref{fig:signals_real}.

 To be consistent with previous works that analyze this dataset (e.g., \citet{cactaron2018transfer}), we only consider the chunk of the time series from index 2350 to index 3550.

-The TE analysis on the Santa Fe dataset, shown in \Figref{fig:signals_and_results}, reveals consistently higher values from respiration force to heart rate than in the reverse direction, with magnitudes roughly two to three times larger across most of the examined lags.
+The TE analysis on the Santa Fe dataset, shown in \Figref{fig:results_real}, reveals consistently higher values from respiration force to heart rate than in the reverse direction, with magnitudes roughly two to three times larger across most of the examined lags.
 A decay in the transfer of information is observed when conditioning on more three seconds of past respiratory activity, while the reverse direction remains comparatively stable across lags.
 This asymmetry suggests that the identified directional coupling is robust to the specific lag choice rather than an artifact of delay structure, aligning with prior findings in physiological data \citep{schreiber2000measuring,kaiser2002information,luxembourg2025treet,cactaron2018transfer}.
-When compared against alternative estimators such as MINE and Npeet, also included in \Figref{fig:signals_and_results}, TENDE produces more stable and physiologically interpretable estimates, whereas competing methods exhibit greater variability and deviations from expected trends.
+When compared against alternative estimators, also included in \Figref{fig:results_real}, TENDE produces more stable and physiologically interpretable estimates.
+MINE and Npeet exhibit greater variability and deviations from expected trends.
+TREET recovers the correct directional asymmetry but with substantially larger error bars, while Tigramite yields estimates that are orders of magnitude smaller than those of all other methods.
 The declining TE values from respiration to heart rate at longer lags further indicate that extended cardiac history reduces the incremental predictive contribution of the breathing signal, although interpretation must remain cautious given the complexities of coupled physiological systems.
 Finally, a comparison with AGM was not performed, since its available implementation only supports transfer entropy estimation with a single lag, preventing inclusion under the longer conditioning on the past of the signals setting considered here.